Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings

 After these remarks on the BKS setup we now start the derivation of the BKS equation.
-The key point of this section is to show that the BKS equation, (\ref{eq:new2.44vcdrnew}), is an ODE for the polarization vector, $\vec{P}[W_f]$, if one properly restricts the generality of $f$ (in fact, $f$ will eventually be restricted via (\ref{eq:new2.44vcdn76})).
-To come to this we first compute, by (\ref{eq:new2.44vcdn90orbnew}), (\ref{eq:new02.010cnew}) and without restriction on $f$, i.e., for an arbitrary spin-orbit density $f$ of the BKS setup,
+The key point is to show that the BKS equation is an ODE for the polarization vector, $\vec{P}[W_f]$, if one properly restricts the generality of $f$ (in fact, $f$ will eventually be restricted via (\ref{eq:new2.44vcdn76}) where the function $h$ has to satisfy certain conditions).
+To come to this we first compute, by (\ref{eq:new2.44vcdn90orbnew}), (\ref{eq:new02.010cnew}) and for an arbitrary spin-orbit density $f$ of the BKS setup,

 in short,

 Although $f$ in (\ref{eq:new2.44vcdrnewnew}) is a spin-orbit density of the BKS setup (i.e., $f$ carries the `right' dynamics and the `right' statistics) it is too general.
 In fact for such a general $f$ the evolution equation (\ref{eq:new2.44vcdrnewnew}) is not an ODE for $\vec{P}[W_f]$, let alone the BKS equation for $\vec{P}[W_f]$.